IQ-Inc/craas/README.md

 ## Usage

 [Download](https://github.com/IQ-Inc/craas/releases) the relevant binary for your system, or build from source.
-Requires go 1.9.x.
+Requires go 1.9.x to build from source.

 ```bash
 $ ./crass -h # print help